marcopagliarulo/Bodiless-JS/packages/vital-elements/doc/FigmaTokens.md

 The current curriculum articles on setting up typography, colors, etc are obsoleted by the new token architecture and need to be updated.

+### Add Version

+There seems to be a version number at the top of the tokens.json.
+It would be very valuable to include this version number in a comment at the top of every generated file...